deckhouse/virtualization/docs/USER_GUIDE.md

 Boot block devices are defined in the virtual machine specification in the `.spec.blockDeviceRefs` block as a list.

 By default, the boot order follows the position in the list.
-You can override this with the optional `bootOrder` field — a smaller value means a higher boot priority.
-If `bootOrder` is set for at least one device, only devices with an explicit `bootOrder` participate in the boot sequence.
-Values must be unique and >= 1.
+You can override it using the optional `bootOrder` field — a smaller value means a higher boot priority.
+If `bootOrder` is set for at least one device, only devices with an explicit `bootOrder` are included in the boot order.
+Values must be unique and ≥ 1.

 Adding or removing block devices in the `.spec.blockDeviceRefs` block is applied without a reboot.
-Changing the order of devices or `bootOrder` values requires a reboot of the virtual machine.
+Changing the device order or `bootOrder` values requires a reboot of the virtual machine.

-VirtualMachine configuration fragment with block devices and explicit boot order:
+Virtual machine configuration fragment with block devices and explicit boot order:

 ```yaml
 spec: